DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 * Cypress >= 6.7.0
   * From `dd-trace>=1.4.0`

-The instrumentation works at runtime, so any transpilers such as TypeScript, Webpack, Babel or others are supported out of the box.
+The instrumentation works at runtime, so any transpilers such as TypeScript, Webpack, Babel, or others are supported out of the box.

 ## Configuring reporting method